Priyabug/TCP-IP-Protocol-Analysis-Implementation/README.md

 ## 📌 Overview
 The **TCP/IP protocols** represent a unique class of **protocol design and implementation flaws**.
 These weaknesses emphasize the importance of **integrating security from the beginning** rather than treating it as an afterthought.

-Studying these vulnerabilities helps in understanding:
+Studying these protocols helps in understanding:
 - The **challenges of network security**
 - The necessity of **various security measures**